-- We will follow the procedures set out by the Derby and Derbyshire Safeguarding Children's Partnership with reference to Safeguarding Children and Young People who are deemed to be vulnerable to Violent Extremism - We will work with the Local Authority and with other agencies in making sure we undertake our duties under Prevent to identify and support children and young people. - Effective engagement with our parents/family is also important as they are in a key position to spot signs of radicalisation.
-It is important to assist and advise families who raise concerns and point them in the right direction for support.
+- We will follow the procedures set out by the Derby and Derbyshire Safeguarding Children's Partnership with reference to Safeguarding Children and Young People who are deemed to be susceptible to Violent Extremism - We will work with the Local Authority and with other agencies in making sure we undertake our duties under Prevent to identify and support children and young people. - Effective engagement with our parents/family is also important as they are in a key position to spot signs of radicalisation.
+It is important to assist and advise families who raise concerns and point them in the right direction for support. - Information sharing is a key part of safeguarding learners vulnerable to radicalisation.
+Information sharing will be treated in the same way as wider safeguarding.